Walter Evans (American politician): Federal judicial service

 Evans was nominated by President William McKinley on March 3, 1899, to a seat on the United States District Court for the District of Kentucky vacated by Judge John W. Barr.
 He was confirmed by the United States Senate on March 3, 1899, and received his commission the same day.
 Evans was reassigned by operation of law to the United States District Court for the Western District of Kentucky on July 1, 1901, to a new seat authorized by 31 Stat.
-781. His service terminated on December 30, 1923, due to his death in Louisville, Jefferson County, Kentucky.
+781. In 1920, he successfully challenged an income tax against his earnings as a judge in Evans v.
+Gore.
+His service terminated on December 30, 1923, due to his death in Louisville, Kentucky.
 He was interred in Cave Hill Cemetery in Louisville.

 Family

 Evans was the nephew of United States Representative Burwell C. Ritter.